 From Jan.
-1, 2014 - Dec.
-31, 2015, Beaumont RCMP had a total of 104 collisions reported with 18 of those involving injuries and no fatalities.
-Data prior to this is difficult to obtain due to RCMP system maintenance, but numbers have remained consistent over several years despite rapid growth in Beaumont over the last several years.
+1, 2017 - Dec.
+31, 2018, Beaumont RCMP had a total of 298 collisions reported with 14 of those involving injuries and no fatalities.
+Data prior to this is difficult to obtain due to RCMP system maintenance as records are normally purged after two years.
+There has been a higher rate of collisions, but this is proportional to the increase of population / driving public from previous years.

-Below are the locations of the 104 reportable collisions in Beaumont from 2014-2015.
+Below are the high traffic flow locations of the 298 reportable collisions in Beaumont from 2017-2018.
+These represent general area corridor statistics.